Softeq/angular-libs/projects/data-mappers-lib/README.md

 ### Problem

 One of task developer has to solve from day to day is data serialization.
-For example, developer needs to transform data to serializable view to
+For example, developer needs to transform data to serializable view
-* send data via HTTP client
+* to send data via HTTP client
-* store data in local storage
+* to store data in local storage
-* store some data in route query parameters
+* to store some data in route query parameters
 * etc

 In the same time if data was serialized, one day it should be deserialized.